 By Mark L. Hunnibell

 The bulk of Captain C.K.
-Shepherd’s 1919 transcontinental journey on his Henderson motorcycle is described in his 1922 book, Across America by Motor-Cycle, a book that has been in the public domain in the U.S. for years but I recently fully restored, remastered, and reset it.
+Shepherd’s 1919 transcontinental journey on his Henderson motorcycle is described in his 1922 book, Across America by Motor-Cycle (a book that had been in the public domain in the U.S. for years but is still protected by copyright in the United Kingdom) but I recently fully restored, remastered, and reset it.
 It is newly available in print, eBook (Kindle), and even a stunning new audiobook.

 The new book contains a complete biography of C.K.’s life before and after his 1919 ride and I will try not to spoil too much of the surprise here.
 However, revealing some key details here seems unavoidable.